-First, the market opportunity remains relatively intact despite the current global economic situation.
-The managed data center sector remains sound as a result of recurring cash flows and the stability of operating results they provide, particularly for collocation hosting.
+We believe that the UPS market opportunity remains relatively intact despite the recent global economic situation.
+The managed data center sector remains sound as a result of recurring cash flows and the stability of operating results they provide, along with increasing customer demand growing faster than available data center supply, particularly for collocation hosting.
+Improvement in credit availability and business confidences is allowing corporations to resume capital spending and to scale their IT infrastructure, which we believe should lead to higher demand for UPS and continuous power solutions.